nanolith/jbuild/README.md

 that I'm making for the sort of build system I want, but I'm going to write a build library and eventually an implementation.

-I REALLY like Shake.
+I _really_ like Shake.
 But, it's been practically impossible to drive adoption for this tool.
 Haskell has been a hard sell, and it's even a harder sell if just the build system is a Haskell DSL.
 That being said, Shake is probably where this project will start.

 My goals are to build up a reasonable library for defining dependencies, rules,